skylight-hq/skylight.digital/_projects/usaf_jocas.md

 {% capture summary %}
   <p>
-    The U.S. Air Force's (USAF's) Job Order Cost Accounting System (JOCAS) II is roughly a 30-year-old cost accounting system that supports billions of dollars in annual financial transactions.
-As a subcontractor to Fearless, we're helping to revamp the user experience, technical architecture, and technology stack of this complex legacy financial system.
+    The U.S. Air Force’s (USAF’s) Job Order Cost Accounting System (JOCAS) II is roughly a 30-year-old cost accounting system that supports billions of dollars in annual financial transactions.
+As a subcontractor to Fearless, we’re helping to revamp the user experience, technical architecture, and technology stack of this complex legacy financial system.
   </p>